• Aug 12, 2025

 After flying to Indore, you must travel by road to the Omkareshwar Temple.
 There, you can choose to travel by bus, or you can hire a taxi.

 • By Taxi: Taxis are readily available at the Indore airport.
-The journey to Omkareshwar takes 2 to 3 hours depending on the traffic.
+The journey to Omkareshwar takes 2 to 3 hours, depending on the traffic.

 • By Bus: You can also travel to Omkareshwar by bus, as buses tend to operate from Indore to Omkareshwar.
-You can further find the bus service at the Inore bus stand or near the airport.
+You can further find the bus service at the Indore bus stand or near the airport.
 Thus, the bus journey takes around 3-4 hours.

 Therefore, the total time spent travelling to Omkareshwar Temple from Delhi by air, including the flight and the road transport, is around 4 to 5 hours.